End of Support for SafeCapture HD

 December 30th, 2020: End of Life.
 Echo360 will no longer ensure functionality of the SCHD appliance in any way.
 Echo360 will no longer test the SCHD on new cloud service releases and the Echo360 Support Team will no longer continue to diagnose or solve issues impacting SCHD units still in the field at that time.

-The Echo360 SafeCapture HD (SCHD) is a dedicated, all-in-one capture appliance, capable of capturing either standard or high-definition video input, along with display and audio.
-The SCHD is no longer in active production.
+The legacy Echo360 SafeCapture HD (SCHD) is a dedicated, all-in-one capture appliance, capable of capturing either standard or high-definition video input, along with display and audio.
+The legacy SCHD is no longer in active production.

 The appliance is used to capture video, computer display, and audio inputs from connected capture devices, synchronizing the media feeds, then sends them to the Echo360 active learning platform.
 Students and Instructors then access Echo360 to view the resulting media.